d0tTino/d0tTino/README.md

 # Force evaluation with your local model
 ai --local "Translate text"

+# Generate a step-by-step plan
+ai-plan "Refactor the codebase"
 ```

 Next, install the Git hooks so `pre-commit` runs automatically: